At Gravesend RC we have three qualified rowing coaches plus some assistant coaches.

 Caitlin is our newest qualified coach, having only taken up rowing in 2012 and receiving her Level 2 coaching award in October 2017.
 After leaving us for a year to row with St. Edmund Hall, Oxford’s first ladies boat and helping them maintain their first division position, Caitlin now leads on the design of our senior training plan alongside working with junior crews looking to up their game before a race.
 Caitlin also competes as part of the senior women’s squad, amassing a collection of pots as both rower and cox.

 James has volunteered to help both junior and adult sessions over the last few years, sharing his impressive ergo technique and no-nonsense attitude with many members.
-Currently enjoying the sights (and warmth) of Australia, James is also a part of our senior men’s squad and has recently experienced a number of wins.
+James is also a part of our senior men’s squad and has recently experienced a number of wins.

 Amelia (‘the Moo’) regularly assists the coaching team in the running of junior outdoor and adult indoor sessions alongside her own training.
 Having learned to row at Gravesend, she spent three years honing the art of sculling with Reading University Boat Club before returning to share her knowledge with our racing crews.
 Amelia has had success at a number of races, and in 2014 completed the 50k Boston Rowing Marathon without gaining any blisters (a feat more impressive than the rowing itself!).